 You could take thread dumps.
-To trigger a thread dump, we have to send a SIGQUIT signal.
+To trigger a thread dump, send a SIGQUIT signal to the JVM.
 (On UNIX, that would be a “kill -3” command and on Windows, that would be a “Ctrl-Break” in the console).

 Typically, you would need to capture a series of thread dumps (example: 6 thread dumps spaced 20 seconds apart) to infer any thread patterns – just a static thread dump snapshot may not suffice.

 If you are running the application server as a Windows service (which is usually the case), it is a little more complicated.
-If you are running the Hotspot JVM, you could use the jps utility in order to find the process id and then use the jstack utility in order to take thread dumps.
-You can also use the jconsole utility to connect to the process in question.
+If you are running the Hotspot JVM, you could use the jps utility to find the process ID of the JVM and then use the jstack utility to take thread dumps.
+You can also use the jconsole utility to connect to the JVM process in question.

-This is not an optimal situation you want to be at 2 am in the morning when the business team is waiting on a quick resolution.
+This is not an optimal situation you want to be at 2 am in the morning when the business team from another country is waiting on a quick resolution.